AdguardTeam/KnowledgeBase/docs/general/license/what-is.md

 ## How to use the AdGuard license

 To use your license on a device, log in to your AdGuard app using the email address associated with the license.
-If the license wasn't bound to your email address yet, you can do it in your [AdGuard account](https://my.adguard.com/).
+If the license hasn't been bound to your email address yet, you can do it in your [AdGuard account](https://my.adguard.com/).
 To do so, open the *Licenses* tab and click *Bind license*.

 Alternatively, you can enter your [license key](#license-key) in your AdGuard app.